IchBinLeoon/anisearch-discord-bot/README.md

 Nevertheless, the installation steps are as follows:

 ## Introduction
-The bot and the associated local admin web dashboard can be run either as a Docker containers or manually.
-The dashboard can be accessed via port 5000 by default.
+The bot and the associated admin panel can be run either as a Docker containers or manually.
+The admin panel can be accessed via port 5000 by default.

 ### Requirements:
-  - Either `Docker and Docker-Compose` or `Python 3.8+ and a PostgreSQL Database`
+- Either [Docker and Docker-Compose](https://www.docker.com/) or [Python](https://www.python.org/) 3.8+, [Go](https://golang.org/) 1.16+ and a [PostgreSQL](https://www.postgresql.org/) Database

 ## 1. ⚙️ Set up the Bot